My Partner Is Friends With All Of His Exes — Where Does That Leave Me?

 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.
-Last time, we heard from readers about how exploring ethical non-monogamy changed their lives.
 Today, relationship therapist Moraya Seeger DeGeare, LMFT, helps someone whose partner won't stop hanging out with his exes.

 Dear Moraya,